Evaluating Federal Policies Using Bayesian Time Series Models: Estimating the Causal Impact of the Hospital Readmissions Reduction Program: Discussion

 \section{Discussion}

-In this paper, we formalized the causal estimands and identifiability assumptions on which the previously-developed Bayesian structural time-series model of \cite{Brodersen2015} was based.
-Before the model was used, we provided a comprehensive interrogation of the assumptions underlying the estimation of such causal estimands in the context of our study.
-Then, we evaluated the effect of the HRRP passage on the number of readmissions and deaths of patients initially admitted for AMI, CHF, or pneumonia.
-Therefore, this paper provides formalization of the assumptions that need to be met in the estimation of causal effects in a time-series setting, and guidance on how to properly verify them, laying the foundation for the use of this method in a wide range of applications assessing clinical outcomes for health policy in non-randomized settings.
+We find that the main methodological contributions of this paper are three-fold.
+In a time-series setting with one time series and one interventional time point, we (1) defined quantities to be estimated in terms of potential outcomes, (2) formalized the assumptions on which a previously-developed~\citep{Brodersen2015} Bayesian time series model was based (which had not been done until now), and importantly (3) provided a comprehensive interrogation of the assumptions underlying the estimation of such causal estimands in the context of our study, laying the foundation for the use of this method in a wide range of applications assessing clinical outcomes for health policy in non-randomized settings.

-To our knowledge, this is the first paper evaluating the effect of the HRRP in a principled causal inference framework.
-As has been similarly seen in previous associational studies, the HRRP was successful in reducing the number of readmissions compared to what would have been observed in the absence of the program, with a total of 113,070 readmissions avoided across all conditions.
-Even though the HRRP led to reductions in the number of readmissions, the analysis presented here raises concerns about both increased mortality and ineffective readmission reduction for pneumonia patients.
-This indicates that the program evaluation and potential future amendments need to take into consideration the differential regulations' impact on various outcomes among patients with different conditions.

-These results are critically important for several reasons.
-Previously published analyses have suggested that after enactment of the HRRP, readmissions have decreased for all conditions and for each of the 3 initial penalty conditions considered separately \citep{Desai2016,Zuckerman2016,Wasfy2017}.
-In this analysis using causal inference methods, we demonstrate that these conclusions are robust for AMI and CHF but not for pneumonia.
-From a perspective of evaluation of the actual policy, this suggests a need to better understand why the HRRP was more effective at reducing readmissions for AMI and CHF than for pneumonia patients.
-Furthermore, these discrepant results illustrate how challenging policy evaluation can be in non-randomized populations, since results can be sensitive to different assumptions and statistical techniques.

-In the setting of these heterogeneous results, we suggest a few potential steps forward.
-Further research could seek to better understand the causal pathways from HRRP to increased mortality for pneumonia patients, with the goal to assess a plausible causal mechanism for increased mortality.
-Alternatively, time-series analysis of the semi-competing risks of mortality and readmission could provide further intuition on the relative risks and benefits of HRRP while treating the two outcomes of interest simultaneously.
+In our illustrative study, we evaluated the effect of the HRRP passage on mortality among the elderly.
+One of the key difference of our approach compared to previous associational studies is our focus on the whole region of interest as one unit measured over time, which allows us to estimate the effect of the HRRP passage on the whole population it meant to serve.
+Since the presented approach bypasses some complicating aspects of policy evaluation, we view our approach as complementary to approaches that compare penalized to non-penalized hospitals.